mengnanxuds/RecommendationSystem_Movies/Readme.md

 ### Key Components:

-- **Algorithm\_JupyterNotebooks**: Contains Jupyter Notebooks with implementations of different machine learning algorithms used in the recommendation system.
+- **Algorithm_JupyterNotebook**: Contains Jupyter Notebooks with implementations of different machine learning algorithms used in the recommendation system.
+Each notebook demonstrates a specific algorithm, such as linear regression, KNN, K-means clustering, TF-IDF, and latent factor models.
+  - **1_linear regression minimum least squares.ipynb**: Demonstrates linear regression using the least squares method.
+  - **2_linear regression gradient descent.ipynb**: Shows linear regression with gradient descent.
+  - **3_linear regression Sklearn.ipynb**: Implements linear regression using Scikit-learn.
+  - **4_knn code implementation.ipynb**: Implements the K-Nearest Neighbors algorithm.
+  - **5_kmeans code implementation.ipynb**: Demonstrates the K-Means clustering algorithm.
-- **Project\_MovieRecommendSystem**: Contains backend server code for deploying the recommendation system.
+  - **6_tfidf code implementation.ipynb**: Uses TF-IDF for text-based recommendations.
+  - **7_LFM gradient drop code implementation.ipynb**: Implements the Latent Factor Model with gradient descent.
   - **data.csv**: Dataset used for training and testing the recommendation system.

+- **archive**: Contains older or auxiliary notebooks used for data processing or exploratory analysis.
+  - **fileProcessing.ipynb**: A notebook for processing and preparing raw data.

+- **Project_MovieRecommendSystem**: Contains backend server code for deploying the recommendation system.
+  - **.idea**: IDE configuration files for IntelliJ IDEA.
+  - **businessServer**: Contains the business logic and API endpoints for the recommendation system.
+  - **recommender**: The core recommendation engine that processes user data and generates movie recommendations.
+  - **spark-warehouse**: An optional component for large-scale data processing using Apache Spark.

+- **.gitignore**: A standard `.gitignore` file to exclude unnecessary files and directories from version control.

+- **MovieRecommendSystem.iml**: An IntelliJ IDEA project file that helps manage project settings in the IDE.

+- **pom.xml**: A Maven configuration file used to manage project dependencies and build processes for the backend server.

 ---